lunarcon/gsim/README.md

 simple (and fast!) orbital mechanics simulation using vectors <br>
 just something fun i made for the weekend<br>
 mutual gravitational attraction is simulated (increase zoom to see the earth-moon barycenter)<br>
-the z part of the vectors isn't really used, so i put in a random small value<br>
+i made the vectors 3 dimensional but didnt use the z compnoent so i put in a random small value<br>

 ![](ani.gif)